Alpha-1 antitrypsin (AAT) is a protein made mainly by your liver.

 - pulmonary rehabilitation

-- a lung transplant - only if you have very severe breathing problems and have a good chance of surviving the transplant surgery
+- a lung transplant - only if you have severe breathing problems and a good chance of surviving the surgery

 Living with AAT deficiency

-If you have AAT deficiency, you may have a related lung or liver disease.
-Ongoing medical care and lifestyle changes can help you manage your health.
+If you have AAT deficiency, you may have a related condition that affects your lungs or your liver.
+Ongoing medical care and lifestyle changes can help you manage your health and reduce the risk of health problems.

 Regular follow-up care is important.